Meantime Communications delivers public relations, event, editorial, design, and new media solutions.

 - Has worked on major events for leading entertainment and lifestyle brands

 Pavlos was born the year Lawrence Durrell died.
-Originally from Thessaloniki, Greece, he has been living in London for three years working in digital and PR.
+Originally from Thessaloniki, Greece, he has been living in the UK for nine years working in digital and PR.
 He has a BA in English Literature and an MA in Creative Writing from the University of Hertfordshire .
-He enjoys gigs of the indie variety and discovering the next big thing in literary fiction/non-fiction and is exceptionally bad at cooking.

 Nick Blaxill, production editor